 Ruzicka explained that she and Stott recognized a need to refine SLI’s focus.
-At the end of February, the JHUnions Student Programming Board became a separate office from SLI.
+At the end of February, JHUnions became a separate office from SLI.
 JHUnions includes the Hopkins Organization for Programming (HOP), Hoptoberfest and Spring Fair.

 Ruzicka believes that this will allow SLI to concentrate on areas like student leadership development and budget management instead of programming and facilities.
 She added that JHUnions will continue to strive to improve the student experience.

 Calvin Smith, Jr., who was promoted from director of Fraternity and Sorority Leadership to director of SLI this February, elaborated on his goals for the office in an email to The News-Letter.

 “The primary purpose of SLI is to assist students and student organizations in building community at JHU,” he wrote.
 “It is my sincere hope that SLI can be a conduit to achieving this ideal.”

 Correction: An earlier version of this article stated that Adoremus overspent their budget this year.
 In reality, according to Wellons, Adoremus owed debt in part because SLI gave them incorrect budget information.